mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 Common Id between the DFSP and the authentication service for the agreement against which the authentication service is to evaluate the signature

 ##### 3.1.8.2 Callbacks
-This section describes the callbacks that are used by the server under the resource /thirdPartyRequests/verifications/
+This section describes the callbacks that are used by the server under the resource `/thirdPartyRequests/verifications/`
-###### 3.1.8.2.1 PUT /thirdPartyRequests/verifications/<ID>
+###### 3.1.8.2.1 `PUT /thirdPartyRequests/verifications/<ID>`

-Used by: FIDO
+Used by: Auth Service

-The callback PUT /thirdPartyRequests/verifications/<ID> is used to inform the client of the result of an authorization check.
-The <ID> in the URI should contain the authorizationRequestId (see Section 3.1.9.1.2 above) which was used to request the check, or the <ID> that was used in the` GET /thirdPartyRequests/verifications/<ID>`.
+The callback `PUT /thirdPartyRequests/verifications/<ID>` is used to inform the client of the result of an authorization check.
+The `<ID>` in the URI should contain the `authorizationRequestId` (see [Section 3.1.9.1.2](todo) above) which was used to request the check, or the `<ID>` that was used in the `GET /thirdPartyRequests/verifications/<ID>`.
 The data model for this resource is as follows:

 Name Cardinality Type Description authorizationResponse 1 AuthenticationResponse
 The result of the authorization check.
 ##### 3.1.8.3 Error callbacks
-This section describes the error callbacks that are used by the server under the resource /thirdPartyRequests/verifications.
+This section describes the error callbacks that are used by the server under the resource `/thirdPartyRequests/verifications`.
-###### 3.1.8.3.1 PUT /thirdPartyRequests/verifications/<ID>/error
+###### 3.1.8.3.1 `PUT /thirdPartyRequests/verifications/<ID>/error`

-Used by: FIDO
+Used by: Auth Service

-If the server is unable to complete the authorization request, or another processing error occurs, the error callback PUT /thirdPartyRequests/verifications/<ID>/error is used.
-The <ID> in the URI should contain the <ID> that was used in the call which requested the authorization.
+If the server is unable to complete the authorization request, or another processing error occurs, the error callback `PUT /thirdPartyRequests/verifications/<ID>/error` is used.The `<ID>` in the URI should contain the `authorizationRequestId` (see [Section 3.1.9.1.2](todo) above) which was used to request the check, or the `<ID>` that was used in the `GET /thirdPartyRequests/verifications/<ID>`.

 The data model for this resource is as follows:
 Name Cardinality Type Description errorInformation 1 ErrorInformation
 Error code, category description.